Slack Community Widget for Website. Web API + OAuth - Poper

 • Slack was founded in 2009 inside Tiny Speck, shipped publicly in August 2013, and IPO'd in June 2019.

-• In September 2022 Slack moved Free workspaces from a 10,000-message archive to a 90-day rolling window, making the free tier unusable for retention-sensitive communities.
+• In September 2022 Slack moved No-code workspaces from a 10,000-message archive to a 90-day rolling window, making the free tier unusable for retention-sensitive communities.

 • Paid Slack tiers (Pro, Business+, Enterprise Grid) restore full message archive access and are required for any embed reading messages older than 90 days.

-• The Slack Web API supports historical reads via conversations.history and conversations.replies, while the Events API provides real-time push updates for messages and reactions.
+• The Slack Web API supports historical reads of public channels via conversations.history and conversations.replies, which is how third-party widgets load message threads and reactions.

-• Slack OAuth scopes channels:history and channels:read limit third-party widgets to public channels only, by design.
+• Slack OAuth scopes channels:history and channels:read limit third-party widgets to selected public Slack channels, by design.

 Frequently asked questions